 This test measures the amount of mercury in your blood.

-temperature and as an odorless vapor.
+at room temperature and as an odorless vapor.

 You can be exposed to mercury from polluted air or water.
 You can also be exposed if